 click here for a condensed bio (300 words or less)

-Internationally renowned violinist Jacques Israelievitch has enjoyed an exciting and varied career as concertmaster, soloist, chamber musician, teacher, and conductor.
-As one of North America's most distinguished performing artists, he appears regularly throughout the United States, Canada, Europe, and Asia.
+Internationally renowned violinist Jacques Israelievitch enjoyed a fulfilling, exciting and varied career as concertmaster, soloist, chamber musician, teacher, and conductor.
+As one of North America's most distinguished performing artists, he appeared regularly throughout North America, Europe, and Asia.

-At age 23, Sir Georg Solti appointed Jacques Israelievitch to Assistant Concertmaster of the Chicago Symphony Orchestra, making him the youngest musician in the orchestra.
-In 1978, after six seasons in Chicago, he became Concertmaster of the Saint Louis Symphony Orchestra, a position he held for ten years.
+At age 23, Sir Georg Solti appointed Jacques Israelievitch to be Assistant Concertmaster of the Chicago Symphony Orchestra, making him the youngest musician in the orchestra.
+In 1978, after six seasons in Chicago, he became Concertmaster of the Saint Louis Symphony, a position he held for ten years.

-From 1988 to 2008, Mr. Israelievitch served as Concertmaster of the Toronto Symphony Orchestra—the longest tenure for a leader in the ensemble’s history.
+From 1988 to 2008, Mr. Israelievitch served as Concertmaster of the Toronto Symphony Orchestra (TSO)—the longest tenure for a leader in the ensemble’s history.
 His time with the TSO was highlighted by annual appearances as both soloist and conductor.

-An avid performer of contemporary music, Mr. Israelievitch has premiered and recorded several new pieces such as R. Murray Schafer’s The Darkly Splendid Earth: The Lonely Traveler, commissioned for him by the Toronto Symphony Orchestra and recorded for CBC Records.
-In 2004, he performed Jeffrey Ryan’s violin concerto, The Chalice of Becoming, with Bramwell Tovey and the Vancouver Symphony Orchestra.
-This work was also commissioned for Jacques and premiered by the Toronto Symphony Orchestra.
+A lifelong advocate of contemporary music, Mr. Israelievitch premiered and recorded many new pieces such as R. Murray Schafer’s The Darkly Splendid Earth: The Lonely Traveler, commissioned for him by the TSO and recorded for CBC Records.
+In 2004, he performed Jeffrey Ryan’s violin concerto, The Chalice of Becoming, with Bramwell Tovey and the Vancouver Symphony.
+This work was also commissioned for Jacques and premiered by the TSO.

-In growing demand as a conductor, Mr. Israelievitch has led the Saint Louis Symphony Orchestra, Toronto Symphony Orchestra, Buffalo Philharmonic, Windsor Symphony Orchestra, Orchestre du Conservatoire National Superieur de Paris, and other ensembles in North America, France, and Japan.
-Since 2005, he has been Music Director and Conductor of the Koffler Chamber Orchestra, the ensemble-in-residence at the Koffler Centre of the Arts.
+As an accomplished conductor, Mr. Israelievitch led the Saint Louis Symphony, Toronto Symphony, Buffalo Philharmonic, Windsor Symphony, Orchestre du Conservatoire National Superieur de Paris, and other ensembles in North America, France, and Japan.
+From 2005-2014, he served as Music Director and Conductor of the Koffler Chamber Orchestra, the ensemble-in-residence at the Koffler Centre of the Arts.

-Mr. Israelievitch’s discography includes the Juno Award nominated Suite Hebraique, Bruch's Second Concerto with the Chamber Orchestra of Lithuania, Mozart’s Sinfonia Concertante with the CBC Radio Orchestra, Beethoven’s Romances with the Toronto Symphony Orchestra, and the albums Suite Française, Suite Enfantine, Suite Fantaisie, Solo Suite, and Hammer and Bow with his son, percussionist Michael Israelievitch.
-He is the featured violin soloist in Tchaikovsky’s Swan Lake Ballet with Leonard Slatkin for RCA Red Seal and can be heard on recordings for Deutsche Grammophon, EMI, Decca, Sony/BMG, Naxos, Telarc, Finlandia, Analekta, Fleur de Son, and CBC Records.
+Mr. Israelievitch’s discography includes the Juno Award nominated Suite Hebraique, Bruch's Second Concerto with the Chamber Orchestra of Lithuania, Mozart’s Sinfonia Concertante with the CBC Radio Orchestra, Beethoven’s Romances with the TSO, and the albums Suite Française, Suite Enfantine, Suite Fantaisie, Solo Suite, and Hammer and Bow with his son, percussionist Michael Israelievitch.
+He is the featured violin soloist in Tchaikovsky’s Swan Lake Ballet with Leonard Slatkin for RCA Red Seal and can be heard on additional recordings for Deutsche Grammophon, EMI, Decca, Sony/BMG, Telarc, Finlandia, Analekta, and CBC Records.

-In 2006, Mr. Israelievitch released the first-ever complete recording of Kreutzer’s 42 studies for solo violin.
-Since becoming commercially available, the project has garnered worldwide recognition.
-Other recent releases include an all-French album with the Mirage Quintet for Naxos Records and a brand new recording by the New Arts Trio (Fleur de Son Classics), French Violin Sonatas with pianist Kanae Matsumoto (Fleur de Son Classics), and the Centrediscs release, Fancies and Interludes with pianist Christina Petrowska Quilico.
+In 2006, Mr. Israelievitch released the first-ever complete recording of Kreutzer’s 42 studies for solo violin – a project that has garnered worldwide recognition.
+Recent releases include an all-French album with the Mirage Quintet (Naxos Records), two recordings by the New Arts Trio (Fleur de Son Classics), French Violin Sonatas with pianist Kanae Matsumoto (Fleur de Son Classics), and the Centrediscs release, Fancies and Interludes with pianist Christina Petrowska Quilico.